dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-04-12-2-service-principal.md

 tags: [Azure, Security, Visual Studio Team Services, Service Principal, v1]

 ---
-In order for a project within VSTS to perform actions on an Azure Subscription we need to create a Service endpoint which in turn sets up a Service Principal.
+In order for a project within Visual Studio Team Services to perform actions on an Azure Subscription we need to create a Service endpoint which in turn sets up a Service Principal.

 There are 3 terms in play here which you should be aware of:

 1. **A Service Endpoint.**  This is the configuration within VSTS which points to your Service Principal.
 It is also know as a Service connection.
-2. **An Application Registration.**  This is the configuration within Azure which is creates an identity which can be given permissions.
+2. **An Application Registration.**  This is the configuration within Azure which creates an identity which in turn can be given permissions.
 3. **A Service Principal.**  This is what the identity created by the Application Registration is known as.

 In summary, to set this up we have 2 areas which hold configuration.